cademirci/cademirci.github.io/_drafts/a-draft-post.md

 ---
 layout: post
-title: Threads in Java
+title: A Draft Post
 excerpt: >-
     Some tricks about working on web images, both javascript and css sides.
-tags: [java, threads, general programming]
+tags: [life, universe, everything]
 ---

 # {{ page.title }}